rninov/LRduino/README.md

 # LRduino

-LRduino is designed to be an open-source modular controller for Lightroom, powered by Arduino.
-Use buttons, rotary encoders, potentiometers and any other interface to offer ultimate control over your photo post-processing.
+LRduino is designed to be an open-source modular controller for photo post-processing software, such as Lightroom.
+Use buttons, rotary encoders, potentiometers and any other interface to offer ultimate control over your photo editing.

-LRduino is currently in very early stages of development.
+LRduino is initially designed for Arduino, and is currently in very early stages of development.

 ## Prerequisites